Skip to content

 Security Considerations

-• Read-only access still exposes system information
+• Virtual filesystem still exposes information about mapped paths

-• No built-in CPU/memory limits (use systemd/cgroups)
+• No built-in CPU/memory resource limits

 • Don't run as root unless necessary